-We have a low-risk appetite in respect to adherence to standing financial instructions, financial controls and financial statutory duties.
+We have a low appetite for taking risk in respect of adherence to standing financial instructions, financial controls, and financial statutory duties.

 We have a high-risk appetite in relation to the financial and value for money element.
-There is a requirement to set a balanced budget and that supports caution in budgetary management terms particularly where a small number of required spend can constitute a sizeable proportion of the budget (for example secure care for children and young people or complex care packages).
+There is a requirement to set a balanced budget and that supports caution in budgetary management terms, particularly where decisions on required spend can constitute a sizeable proportion of the budget (for example secure care for children and young people or complex care packages).
 The IJB has robust, proactive budget management arrangements in place.
 There is a need for greater risk appetite with an open attitude to shifting towards earlier stage intervention and towards maturity in a context of the need to think differently in the context of transformation and sustainability.